azagniotov/stubby4j/README.md

 * Support for any of the available HTTP methods
 * Simulate support for Basic Authorization
 * Support for HTTP 30x redirects
-* Support for regular expressions (like mod_rewrite in Apache) in stubbed URIs for dynamic matching
-* Trigger multiple responses based on multiple requests on the same URI
-* Configure stub data using configuration file
-* Configure stub data at runtime, without restarting the server by making a POST to an exposed endpoint
-* Live tweak previously loaded and parsed configuration file to auto refresh the stub data WITHOUT restarting the server
 * Provide canned answers in your contract/integration tests
 * Enable delayed responses for performance and stability testing
 * Avoid to spend time coding for the above requirements